A robust finite strain isogeometric chemo-mechanics solid-beam element

 Authors: Abdullah Shafqat, Oliver Weeger, Bai-Xiang Xu

-An efficient isogeometric solid-beam finite element for finite strain chemo-mechanical analysis is presented in this work.
-The formulation is particularly well-suited for simulating diffusion-induced large deformations and buckling of slender micro-lattice structures, such as architectured Li-ion battery electrode materials.
+An efficient isogeometric solid-beam element for finite strain chemo-mechanical analysis is presented in this work.
+The formulation is particularly well-suited for simulating diffusion-induced large deformations and buckling of slender micro-lattice structures, such as micro-architected Li-ion battery electrode materials.
 This multi-field solid-beam element extends our previous work by fully coupling chemical diffusion, finite volumetric chemical expansion, and large elastic deformations.
-The mechanics-induced drifting effect on the flux of the chemical species induces higher-order issue.
-A mixed formulation with displacements, concentration and chemical potential as degrees of freedom is employed.
+The mechanics driven drifting effect on the flux of the chemical species induces higher-order issue.
+Consequently, a mixed formulation with displacements, concentration and chemical potential as degrees of freedom is employed.
 The two-way coupled variational problem is discretized using NURBS basis functions.
 As with solid finite elements based on Lagrange polynomials, NURBS-based formulations are also affected by the non-physical phenomena of locking.
-To mitigate such effects in the solid-beam context, the assumed natural strain (ANS) method is employed to alleviate both membrane and transverse shear locking.
+To mitigate such effects in the solid-beam context, the assumed natural strain (ANS) method is employed to alleviate both membrane and transverse shear locking, while quadratic or higher-degree NURBS along the beam’s cross-section naturally alleviate Poisson thickness locking.
 Additionally, a mixed integration point (MIP) strategy is adopted to enhance computational efficiency and robustness.
 The proposed element is evaluated through a series of single-patch and multi-patch benchmark problems, and validated against a coupled 3D chemo-mechanical solid element.
-Results demonstrate that the developed solid-beam element inherits the high accuracy typical of solid elements, along with the computational efficiency and locking-free performance characteristic for analyzing slender beams.
-This element offers a promising tool for robust simulations of eigenstrain-induced large deformations and buckling of slender structures within a multi-physics framework like chemomechanics and thermomechanics.
+Results demonstrate that the developed solid-beam element inherits the high accuracy typical of solid elements, while also offering the computational efficiency and locking-alleviation performance characteristic of slender beam analysis.
+This element offers a promising tool for robust simulations of eigenstrain-induced large deformations and buckling of slender structures within a multi-physics framework like chemo-mechanics and thermo-mechanics.